davidlab8/Active-directory-/README.md

 Copy DC1 public Ipaddress, paste it to remote desktop to connect, on start (type) wf.msc (firewall menu) inbound rules, click on protocol located top bar on the right, look for the first 3 ICMP rules (right click) to enable copy Client1 public ip address connect remote desktop command prompt ping (Client1 private ip) it should communicate
-DC1 desktiop go to server manager, add roles and features, (click on) Active directory Domain Services, install, (server mode dashboard) go to (triangle emblem), Promote this server as main controller, (display config menu) add new forest, (example) root name; mydomain.com, password; Password1, install (it may restart automatically) log back in using mydomain.com\username
+DC1 desktiop go to server manager, add roles and features, (click on) Active directory Domain Services, install, (server mode dashboard) go to (triangle emblem), Promote this server as main controller, (display config menu) add new forest, (example) root name: mydomain.com, password: Password1, install (it may restart automatically) log back in using mydomain.com\username

 <p>